vedi/cocos2dx-store/README.md

     1. Add the *.a of these projects to **Build Phases->Link Binary With Libraries**.

 1. Add the following directoris to **Build Settings->Header Search Paths** (with `recursive` option):
+> This article assumes you have a `cocos2d` folder under your project folder and which either contains the Cocos2d-x framework, or links to to its root folder

  - `$(SRCROOT)/../cocos2d/extensions/soomla-cocos2dx-core/Soomla/**`
  - `$(SRCROOT)/../cocos2d/extensions/soomla-cocos2dx-core/build/ios/headers/**`
  - `$(SRCROOT)/../cocos2d/extensions/cocos2dx-store/Soomla/**`